 You can reach the gorge in 10 minutes with a car or by taking a bus (runs only during the on-season).
 You can find more information here.

 Another possibility is to take a bike there or simply walk (like I did!).
-It’s not that far away and the route to the gorge offers a
+It’s not that far away and the route to the gorge offers a splendid view of the Alps and picturesque villages near the foothills.

 The Vintgar gorge is closed during winter months and gets quite crowded during the summer.
 The entrance fee is 5 EUR for adults and 4 EUR for students which is incredibly affordable for such a remarkable experience.